 - One blink indicates shutdown due to high engine temperature. - Two blinks indicate shutdown due to low oil pressure. - Three blinks indicate a service fault.
 Press Stop once to cause the two-digit shutdown code to blink.
 (Pressing Stop again will stop the blinking.)
 The two-digit code consists of 1 to 7 blinks, a brief pause, and then 1 to 9 blinks.
 The first set of blinks represents the tens digit and the second set of blinks the units digit of the shutdown code number.
-For example, shutdown code No. 36 appears as:

-blink-

-- Four blinks indicate shutdown due to a failure to start within the time allowed for cranking. - Five blinks indicate shutdown due to high levels of Carbon Monoxide (CO) in the vessel. - Seven blinks indicate shutdown due to a loss of raw water flow for engine and exhaust cooling.
+For example, Low Voltage Code No. 13 appears as: blink-pause-blink-blink-long pause-repeat - Four blinks indicate shutdown due to a failure to start within the time allowed for cranking. - Five blinks indicate shutdown due to high levels of Carbon Monoxide (CO) in the vessel. - Seven blinks indicate shutdown due to a loss of raw water flow for engine and exhaust cooling.